Recent changes to federal law made Delta-8-THC legal, but is Delta-8-THC legal in Minnesota? And if so, where can you find it?

 In 2014, the state passed the Minnesota Medical Cannabis Act which legalized the medicinal use of cannabis for qualifying patients on a limited basis.
 The state only allows patients with a state-issued Medical Cannabis card to access certain forms of cannabis, like tinctures, pills, and vaporizers, but not cannabis flower.

-Recreational cannabis is not legal in the state.
-Illegal possession of less than 42.5 grams of cannabis in Minnesota is punishable by a $200 fine.
+Recreational cannabis (Delta-9-THC) is not legal in the state.
+Illegal possession of fewer than 42.5 grams of cannabis in Minnesota is punishable by a $200 fine.
 Larger amounts carry a more serious punishment of up to 5 years in prison and a $5,000 fine.

 According to state hemp laws, legal hemp products can be sold in the state so long as it is produced in accordance with the state’s hemp plan.
 You may be able to buy Delta-8-THC in Minnesota at a variety of stores and marketplaces.

-Delta-8-THC is currently federally legal under the context of the Hemp Farming Act of 2018, but each state has the right to determine their own stance on tetrahydrocannabinols derived from hemp.
-Delta-8-THC is legal in Minnesota according to state law, but you should read more about Delta-8 laws by state to determine the legality in other areas.
+Delta-8-THC is currently federally legal under the context of the Hemp Farming Act of 2018, but each state has the right to determine its own stance on tetrahydrocannabinols derived from hemp.
+Thankfully, updates to state law made Delta-8-THC legal in Minnesota, but you should read more about Delta-8-THC laws by state to determine the legality in other areas.

 Comments will be approved before showing up.